 Ways of resolving resource overusage issues

 One of the most common errors caused by hitting LVE limits is the 508 Resource Usage error.
-In some cases, it can cause all your services, including cPanel, to become totally unavailable.
+In some cases, it can cause some of your services, including web access to cPanel, to become totally unavailable.

 But LVE works in conjunction with your web server's virtualhost configuration, so it is possible to access cPanel with your servername when your account is overloaded, in order to disable/modify scripts/addon domains and make some of your web content available again.

 1. You can check current resource usage on the left of the main cPanel page.
 You may see some red fields, which indicate that the corresponding limits have been reached:

 On the left, you can see an example of the account resource usage without load.
 On the right, there is high CPU usage.

 NOTE: if you've haven't currently hit any resource limits but you face usage issues from time to time, detailed statistics may be helpful to you.
 Check those in the Resource Usage menu, in the Logs section.

 2. If you have access to your account via SSH, you can check the current processes running with the following command: